 Ideal for school projects, hobbyists or artists.

-Water should always be added to the mixing tray first then sprinkle or sift plaster into the water in small quantities and gently mix with spatula.
+Water should always be added to the mixing tray first then sprinkle or sift plaster into the water in small quantities and gently mix with a spatula.

 Tap sides to vibrate and release air bubbles.

-When mixture is a smooth, even consistency and a uniform light grey colour it is ready to pour into mould.
+When the mixture is a smooth, even consistency and a uniform light grey colour it is ready to pour into mould.

 Never use bare hands to mix or stir plaster.